STAT545-UBC/STAT545-UBC-original-website/shiny03_activity.md

 shinyApp(ui = ui, server = server)
 ```

+## Scoping rules in Shiny apps

+Scoping is very important to understand in Shiny once you want to support more than one user at a time.
+Since your app can be hosted online, multiple users can use your app simultaneously

+## Use global.R to define bjects available to both ui.R and server.R

+If there are objects that you want to have available to both `ui.R` and `server.R`, you can place them in `global.R`.
+You can learn more about `global.R` and other scoping rules [here](http://shiny.rstudio.com/articles/scoping.html).

 ## Add images

 You can add an image to your Shiny app by placing an image under the "www/" folder and using the UI function `img(src = "image.png")`.
 Shiny will know to automatically look in the "www/" folder for the image.